 Final Exam (27%): The final exam will be cumulative.
 Unless otherwise notified, the exam will be closed book and notes.
-The final exam will be Saturday, December 8 at 5:30 pm.
+The final exam will be Saturday, December 13 at 8:30 am.

 Calculators will not be allowed on the final.